MallocSecurity/sdk/docs/api-reference/scanApps.md

 * Run this scan after SDK initialization.
 * Prefer the async versions for better performance and smoother UI experience.
 * Use `scanAppsPerAppAsync` if you want fine-grained progress feedback.
+* Always check the status field before relying on other content within the JSON.